eldonjakee08/MCP2515_CAN_Controller_Driver/README.md

 5. After initialization you can now call the MCP2515 APIs.<br>

-6. Message reception from CAN bus is handle through an Interrupt Service Routine (on-going development)
+6. Message reception from CAN bus is handled through an Interrupt Service Routine (on-going development)

 # MCP2515 APIs
 1. MCP2515_SPI_Reset()